looeee/discoverthreejs-site/markdown/book/first-steps/animation-system.md

 2. **At 3 seconds `.position` is $(5,5,0)$.**
 3. **At 6 seconds `.position` is $(0,0,0)$.**

-When we animate a mesh with these keyframes, it will start at the center of the scene, then it will {{< link path="/book/first-steps/transformations/#directions-in-world-space" title="move to the top right" >}} over three seconds before reversing direction and moving back to the center, again taking three seconds to do so.
+When we animate a mesh with these keyframes, it will start at the center of the scene, then it will [move to the top right]({{< relref "/book/first-steps/transformations#directions-in-world-space" >}} "move to the top right") over three seconds before reversing direction and moving back to the center, again taking three seconds to do so.
 The total animation will take six seconds (and you can choose whether to loop it or end there).

 ### 2. `KeyframeTrack` {#keyframetrack}